SrijanBadhya/Debsoc/Running the PES Debsoc.md

 I talk more about initial sessions later in [Session Concepts](#session-concepts), but here are some extra tips that are more applicable during recruitment debates than the debates once they've joined.

 A slight detour:
-I once judged a debate tournament for schoolkids, and my chair was Yash Alva from RCL
+I once judged a debate tournament for schoolkids, and my chair was Yash Alva from RCL.
+A 9th grader's teammate kep